 Where to Buy Coho Coolers

-Seeing as it’s a new brand, we are yet to see them on Amazon.
+Seeing as it’s a new brand, we are yet to see them at Amazon.
 They do have their own store on their website, where you can buy the coolers, and we have spotted some of them in a few Costco stores.

 Coho Cooler Reviews – The Bottom Line